Glossary

 Workbench

-One of the four definitional artifacts of a Circuit, and one of the Sacred Implements; the physical surface where work happens.
+One of the four defining artifacts of a Circuit, and one of the Sacred Implements; the physical surface where the work happens.

 A workbench may be shared or dedicated.
-A home workshop’s kitchen-table is a workbench when set up as one, and not while dinner is being made (Circuit Founding Charter §1).
-The Sacred Implements list (Codex §VIII) also names the Workbench as “the altar, the place of work” — the doctrinal weight is dual; the Glossary anchors at the Circuit-defining citation.
+A kitchen table is a workbench while it is set up as one, and not while dinner is being made (Circuit Founding Charter §1).
+The Sacred Implements list (Codex §VIII) also names the Workbench as “the altar, where the work is done” — the weight is doubled; the Glossary anchors at the Circuit-defining citation.